-The design of a suitable regulatory framework for CO2 carries a high risk of error, given that regulation must be developed in parallel with its deployment.
+The design of a suitable regulatory framework for CO_2 carries a high risk of error, given that regulation must be developed in parallel with its deployment.
 A mis-calibrated approach could undermine investment incentives, distort market formation, and jeopardise environmental integrity.
-Against this backdrop, rapid and efficient development of an EU CO2 market, consistent with EU climate targets, is necessary.
+Against this backdrop, rapid and efficient development of an EU CO_2 market, consistent with EU climate targets, is necessary.

-This response to the Commission's Call for Evidence has two objectives.
-First, it defines key issues at the heart of CO2 market development.
-The analysis covers the CO2 market as a networked commodity, structurally different from electricity or natural gas, focusing on legal barriers, cross-border issues, and network planning.
+This comprehensive report on the nascent CO_2 market has two objectives.
+First, it defines key issues at the heart of CO_2 market development.
+The analysis covers the CO_2 market as a networked commodity, structurally different from natural gas, focusing on legal barriers, cross-border issues, and network planning.
 These issues are key for market development and for delivering climate targets in line with EU ambitions.
-Second, it outlines various options to address these challenges, which the Commission may incorporate into the legislative proposal to form a coherent regulatory framework.
+Second, it outlines various options to address these challenges, which may aid policymakers and market participants to form a coherent regulatory framework in a concerted effort.

-While attention should be paid to maximise the efficiency of the emerging market and welfare of market players, it is critical that the proposed regulatory framework does not inhibit market development.
-Doing so risk undermining the timely buildout of CO2 infrastructure and the achievement of EU climate goals.
-Given the structural change as the market scales, a forward-looking, dynamic design of the legislative proposal will insure stakeholders against future shocks.
+While attention should be paid to maximise the efficiency of the emerging market and the welfare of market players, it is critical that the proposed legislation does not inhibit market development.
+Doing so risks undermining the timely buildout of CO2 infrastructure and the achievement of EU climate goals.
+Given the structural change as the market scales, a forward-looking, dynamic design of the legislative proposal will ensure stakeholders against future shocks.